trettenbrein/OpenPoseR/README.md

 If you have found a bug, please report it [here](https://github.com/trettenbrein/OpenPoseR/issues).
 In case you have any questions, criticism, or suggestions that do not belong into the bugtracker, please e-mail Patrick at [trettenbrein@cbs.mpg.de](mailto:trettenbrein@cbs.mpg.de).

+## Citation

+If you use OpenPoseR in your own work, please reference the following preprint in your paper(s):

+> Trettenbrein, P. C., & Zaccarella, E. (2020). *Controlling video stimuli in sign language and gesture research: The OpenPoseR package for analyzing OpenPose motion tracking data in R*.
+PsyArXiv. [https://doi.org/10.31234/osf.io/pnqxa](https://doi.org/10.31234/osf.io/pnqxa)

 ## License

 The code of this project is free for use, re-use, and modification by anyone without any liability or warranty under the conditions of the [GNU General Public License v3.0](https://github.com/trettenbrein/OpenPoseR/blob/master/LICENSE).